January 30, 2026 (5mo ago)

 bunx @temps-sdk/cli login

-# Create a project and connect your repository
+# Create project and connect your git repository

 bunx @temps-sdk/cli deploy my-fastapi-app -b main -e production -y